INVEST IN THE ASIAN CENTURY

 The streets are filled with economic activity.
 Unemployment is generally low, demographic trends are strong, and the future looks bright across much of Asia.

 Similarly, governments in the region are opening up and taking personal freedom more seriously.
 They’re friendly to foreign investors while a lot of the western world continues moving backward.

 Our future will be dominated by the rise of China and India.
 Increasingly, some of Asia’s frontier markets such as Cambodia and Mongolia will lead as global manufacturing hubs.

 Lots of promising countries are overlooked by investors.
 After all, few people are talking about buying property in Vietnam or trading stocks in the Philippines.

 But that’s precisely why these places have incredible opportunities.
 Lack of knowledge about investing in Asia combined with entry and language barriers means you’ll find undiscovered gems here.

 It’s also why I started InvestAsian.
 Our company’s goal?
 Helping investors across the world profit from this dynamic region – no matter where they live.

-A before-and-after of Bangkok, Thailand in the 1980s compared with today.
-Urban transformations like this are happening all over developing Asia.
+Before-and-after of Bangkok, Thailand in the 1980s compared with today.
+Urban transformations like this are happening all over Asia.

 You may have already done research on investing in Asia.
 We’re here to tell you that, unfortunately, most of the info online is written by expats who are illiterate in the local language and have no clue what they’re doing.

 InvestAsian is unique because of our analysts, contacts, and translators based across Asia.
 Together, our staff speaks nine languages and shares a vast array of experience.

 That gives our clients the best results possible.
 For example, you would have a hard time assessing the Thai stock market if you only speak English.

 InvestAsian has local experts on the ground who are always searching, networking, and helping our clients find opportunities that they never would have otherwise.

 InvestAsian focuses on frontier markets.
 These are among the best nations in the world for a globally-minded investor.
 But why are frontier markets a good asset class?

 Economically, we can break down a country into one of three different categories based on its stage of development.